gmansillo/Firedrive/README.md

 ## About

-**Simple File Manager** is a Joomla!&trade lightweight component for easily creating safe and responsive **download centers** where to share public and private documents.
+**Simple File Manager** is a Joomla!&trade; lightweight component for easily creating safe and responsive **download centers** where to share public and private documents.
 It's very easy to install and configure.

-If you're still not convinced, take a look to this lightning video tutorial: https://www.youtube.com/watch?v=7JLy4mNRd_E
+If you're still not convinced, take a look to this lightning video tutorial: https://www.youtube.com/watch?v=7JLy4mNRd_E (in Italian)

 ## Software requirements